 How do I get rid of moth ball smell in a blanket chest?
 It is part cedar and part particle board.
 I did not want to damage the wood, so I have just been airing out the chest when the weather is nice.

 Try a bowl of vinegar or coffee beans.
 The acidity should take care of the smell.

 How can I remove the smell of moth repellent from an old cedar chest?
 I have tried sanding it down, wiping it with vinegar, setting it out in the sun, wadding up newspaper to absorb the odor and many other things as well.
 Nothing has diminished the smell.
 I love the chest, but I don't want anything I place in it to smell like moth balls!
 Please help.
 Thanks in advance.

 Make sure it is a mothball odor and not the natural cedar the chest is made of.
 If it is the natural cedar, you won't be able to get rid of the smell unless you cover all of it with polyurethane.
 Good luck.
 8)

-How do you remove the scent of mothballs from an old cedar chest?
+How do you remove the smell of moth balls from fabric and from a cedar chest?